rkilchmn/openedai-whisper-ipex-llm/README.md

 Options:
 -h, --help            Show this help message and exit.
 -m MODEL, --model MODEL
                      The model to use for transcription.
-                      Ex. distil-whisper/distil-medium.en (default: openai/whisper-large-v2)
+                     Ex. distil-whisper/distil-large-v3 (default 'distil-whisper/distil-small.en')
 -d DEVICE, --device DEVICE
                       Set the device for the model.
 Ex. 'xpu' for GPU or 'cpu' (default: 'xpu') -t DTYPE, --dtype DTYPE - NOT implemented yet for OpenVino (will be ignored)